pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum1.md

 and this guy should be able to withdraw money from the smart contract, otherwise, it will be stuck forever.

-So, yeah, difference again.
+So, yeah, **difference** again.
-Externally-owned account, it's just a simple wallet, like Metamask or like a Bitcoin wallet, where you have your public-private keys.
+**Externally-owned account, it's just a simple wallet,** like Metamask or like a Bitcoin wallet, where **you have your public-private keys**.
-Smart contract, they don't use private keys, everything is controlled by the code.
+**Smart contract, they don't use private keys, everything is controlled by the code.**
 If we define in the code how to control the smart contract, then we can do it, but not after we deployed.
 Any other thing?

 student3: **Where exactly does the smart contract data live** on the blockchain, in a block?

 Ivan: Yeah, so that's why I said, usually these Merkle trees are a little bit different in Ethereum, so we don't have this binary, we have these **Merkle Patricia trees**, where they have a specialized storage, where you store the data and the code of the smart contract when you change the state of the...
-Yeah, it is a little bit confusing, but everything, for example, the code and the storage itself, is stored inside the blockchain, not directly inside the block.
+Yeah, it is a little bit confusing, **but everything, for example, the code and the storage itself, is stored inside the blockchain, not directly inside the block**.

 ---